-- Make sure you're sitting down and relaxed. - Rest your arms on a table while you take the assessment and avoid moving. - Check that your Fitbit wrist-worn product is on the wrist you selected when you started the assessment. - Keep your finger(s) on your Fitbit wrist-worn product for the duration of the assessment. - Check the fit of your Fitbit wrist-worn product.
+- Make sure you're sitting down and relaxed. - Rest your arms on a table while you take the assessment and avoid moving. - Check that your Fitbit wrist-worn product is on the wrist you selected when you started the assessment. - Keep your finger(s) on your Fitbit wrist-worn product for the duration of the assessment.
+Avoid touching other parts of the Fitbit wrist-worn product or your other wrist. - Check the fit of your Fitbit wrist-worn product.
 It should feel comfortably secure, not too loose or too tight.
 Wear it a finger's width above your wrist bone.
-For more information, see help.fitbit.com. - Ensure there is no interference with the electrode to skin contact (hair, jewelry, clothing, etc.) - Move away from other electronics to prevent interference. - Make sure your Fitbit wrist-worn product and wrist are clean and dry.
+The back of the Fitbit wrist-worn product should rest securely against your skin.
+For more information, see How do I wear my Fitbit device? - Ensure there is no interference with the electrode to skin contact (hair, jewelry, clothing, etc.) - If you recently put on your Fitbit wrist-worn product, the electrodes might need to warm to your skin temperature.
+The electrodes are located on the side of the watch face for Fitbit wrist-worn products and on the bottom of the device for Google Pixel Watch series.
+Try retaking the assessment at a later time. - Avoid taking the assessment after recent exercise because heavy breathing and elevated heart rate after exercise can make it challenging to obtain a good reading. - Move away from other electronics to prevent interference. - If you have dry skin, a small amount of lotion applied to your finger(s) and wrist can help the electrodes get a good reading. - Make sure your Fitbit wrist-worn product and wrist are clean and dry.
 Water or sweat can interfere with the reading.
 If you recently washed your hands, went swimming, showered, or perspired, clean and dry your Fitbit wrist-worn product.
 See fitbit.com/productcare for wear and care instructions.